Lifting subgroups of $\mathrm{PSL}_2$ to $\mathrm{SL}_2$ over local fields: Proofs of Theorems and

 Now let $H$ be the set-wise stabiliser in $G$ of $f^{-1}(v)=\fix(g) \subseteq T_K$.
 By \Cref{fix-classes}, $\fix(g)$ is a band with nerve $S$ which is either a vertex, an edge or a bi-infinite ray.
 Note that $H$ must preserve $S$.
 If $S$ is either a vertex or an edge, then $H$ is a finite cyclic group by \Cref{all-cyclic}.
 On the other hand, if $S$ is a bi-infinite ray, then each element of $H$ either fixes or swaps the ends of $S$.
-Since $G$ contains no elements of order 2, we deduce that every element of $H$ fixes both ends of $S$ and is hence either finite cyclic or a direct product of a finite cyclic and an infinite cyclic group, depending on whether or not there is a hyperbolic element in $G$ which fixes both ends of $S$.
-The conclusion follows by applying \Cref{B-S}: since edge stabilisers are trivial, the edge relations in the fundamental group are empty, and so $G$ is a free product of its vertex stabilisers and a free group. \end{proof}
+Since $G$ contains no elements of order 2, we deduce that every element of $H$ fixes both ends of $S$.
+Hence we obtain a set of diagonalisable matrices with the same eigenvectors, so they commute and are simultaneously diagonalisable.
+If $H$ contains no hyperbolic elements then $H$ fixes a point of $S$ and is hence cyclic by \Cref{all-cyclic}.
+If $H$ does contain hyperbolic elements stabilising $S$ then it contains one of smallest translation length, hence the hyperbolic elements of $H$ form an infinite cyclic group.
+Since $H$ is abelian it is hence either a finite cyclic group or a direct product of a finite cyclic and an infinite cyclic group.
+The conclusion follows by applying \Cref{B-S}: as remarked above the proof edge stabilisers are trivial, hence the edge relations in the fundamental group are empty, and so $G$ is a free product of its vertex stabilisers and a free group. \end{proof}

-\begin{remark} The difficulty with duplicating this argument in positive characteristic lies in the subgroups of Borel type, and understanding how their fixed point sets can intersect fixed point sets of other subgroups. \end{remark}
+\begin{remark} The difficulty with duplicating this argument in positive characteristic lies in the subgroups of Borel type, and understanding how their fixed point sets can intersect fixed point sets of other subgroups: it is no longer necessarily true that the subtrees $f^{-1}(v)$ coincide with fixed point sets. \end{remark}